 Source: Tactical Intelligence.net

 This tip goes well beyond just getting started with prepping.
 This is my number one tip if you refer back to my article on How to Stop Bleeding.
 Just getting started will help you out.
 Too many people get caught up in the “planning” phase and never get into the “action” phase.
 Get out there and get started!

 The foundation is, obviously, essentials like air, water, and shelter.
 Once you’ve got those covered you can then think about the next layer, and so on.
 At the top of the pyramid is self-actualization, which means things like enjoying hobbies and “finding yourself.”

 Source: The Prepared

 Starting with the basics is the best place to begin.
-Once you have the very basics covered, then move on to other items.
+Once you have the basics covered, move on to other items.

 The way of our past has simply been forgotten by the convenience of our current economy.
 Start collecting bottled water.
 The first item on your prepping checklist is to get water because you won’t be able to survive more than three days without it.
 Head to the dollar store or the now for some cheap finds in bottled water, but take heed of these bottled water warnings.
 Later you can get fancy with water storage tanks and water filtration methods.